martyjs/marty/docs/docs/stores.md

 <h3 id="name">name</h3>

 An (optional) display name for the store.
-Used by developer tools.
+Used by Marty Developer Tools.

 <h3 id="handlers">handlers</h3>